raibisch/ESP32_ABL/README.md

 ## Manual Charge-Current-Setting

-The user interface was designed very simply to enable manual switching between two charging currents (possible application: reduced charging current for operation with a PV system).
+The user interface was designed very simply to enable manual switching between two charging currents (possible application: ABL-Wallbox-kWh Gesamt
+ABL-Wallbox-kWh Gesamtreduced charging current for operation with a PV system).
 The two values could be individual defined in the 'config-data' page (for external setting use the WEB-API)

 ## External Charge-Current-Setting and reading values (WEB-API)